SiliconLabs/wisun-br-linux/README.md

 Co-Processor) handling the low-level layers and RF activities.
 The RCP devices currently supported are the EFR32FG12 and EFR32MG12.

-The RCP needs to be flashed with a specific firmware in order to communicate with the daemon.
+The RCP needs to be flashed with a specific firmware to communicate with the daemon.
 This firmware is provided in binary format.
 To help users deploy and evaluate the solution, a [wisun-br-linux-docker][1] repository is provided.
 It contains a bundle of all the necessary software components (including a compiled RCP firmware) to run the Linux Wi-SUN border router.

 The communication between the Linux host and the RCP is supported through a serial link (UART).
 On Silicon Labs mainboards, this serial link is provided